CVE-2025-24252: An attacker on the local network may be able to corrupt process memory in Apple tvOS

 Technical Analysis

-CVE-2025-24252 is a critical use-after-free vulnerability affecting Apple tvOS and several other Apple operating systems, including macOS Sequoia 15.4, tvOS 18.4, macOS Ventura 13.7.5, iPadOS 17.7.6, macOS Sonoma 14.7.5, iOS 18.4, iPadOS 18.4, and visionOS 2.4.
+CVE-2025-24252 is a critical use-after-free vulnerability affecting Apple tvOS and several other Apple operating systems including macOS Sequoia 15.4, tvOS 18.4, macOS Ventura 13.7.5, iPadOS 17.7.6, macOS Sonoma 14.7.5, iOS 18.4, iPadOS 18.4, and visionOS 2.4.
 The vulnerability arises from improper memory management that allows an attacker on the local network to corrupt process memory.
-Use-after-free vulnerabilities occur when a program continues to use a pointer after the memory it points to has been freed, leading to undefined behavior such as memory corruption, crashes, or execution of arbitrary code.
-In this case, the attacker does not require any privileges or user interaction to exploit the vulnerability, and the attack vector is network-based, meaning exploitation can occur remotely within the local network environment.
-The CVSS v3.1 base score is 9.8, indicating a critical severity with high impact on confidentiality, integrity, and availability.
-Successful exploitation could allow an attacker to execute arbitrary code, potentially leading to full system compromise of affected Apple devices running tvOS or other impacted OS versions.
-Apple has addressed this issue by improving memory management in the listed OS versions.
-No known exploits are currently reported in the wild, but the high severity and ease of exploitation make timely patching essential.
-The vulnerability is classified under CWE-416 (Use After Free), a common and dangerous memory corruption flaw.
+Use-after-free bugs occur when a program continues to use memory after it has been freed, leading to undefined behavior such as memory corruption, crashes, or execution of arbitrary code.
+In this case, the attacker does not require any privileges or user interaction to exploit the vulnerability, and the attack vector is network-based, increasing the risk of remote exploitation within local network environments.
+The CVSS v3.1 score of 9.8 (critical) reflects the high impact on confidentiality, integrity, and availability, as successful exploitation could allow an attacker to execute arbitrary code, potentially leading to full system compromise.
+Apple has addressed this issue by improving memory management in the affected operating systems, and users are advised to update to the patched versions to mitigate the risk.
+No known exploits are currently reported in the wild, but the severity and ease of exploitation make this a significant threat, especially in environments where Apple devices are connected to shared or untrusted local networks.

 Potential Impact